Key topics for running SAP Oracle on AWS

 Generally speaking, I will introduce several topics around Oracle Licenses and SAP.

 SAP customers have two options when choosing an Oracle licensing approach;

-- SAP sold Oracle license, called Application Specific Full Use (ASFU) license or also called Oracle runtime or OEM license.
+- SAP sold Oracle license, called Application Specific Full Use (ASFU) license or Oracle runtime or OEM license.
 This license allows connecting only SAP software to the Oracle database

-- This is completely independent of the hardware infrastructure (#Processors, #Users,etc.) the database runs on.
+- This is entirely independent of the hardware infrastructure (#Processors, #Users,etc.) the database runs on.

-- The use of virtualization technologies is not relevant for the database pricing as well.
+- The use of virtualization technologies is not relevant for database pricing as well.

 - Independently purchased Oracle License, also called Oracle Full Use.